Variant Effect Predictor Annotation sources

 ERROR: Cannot use ID format in offline mode

 VEP can use transcript annotations defined in GFF or GTF files.
-The files must be bgzipped and indexed with tabix, and VEP requires a FASTA file containing the genomic sequence in order to generate transcript models.
+The files must be bgzipped and indexed with tabix and a FASTA file containing the genomic sequence is required in order to generate transcript models.

 Your GFF or GTF file must be sorted in chromosomal order.
 VEP does not use header lines so it is safe to remove them.

-You should use the longer form if you wish to customise the name of the GFF as it appears in the SOURCE field and VEP output header.
+NOTE: You should use the longer custom annotation form if you wish to customise the name of the GFF as it appears in the SOURCE field and VEP output header.

 GFF format expectations